UniLogin/UniLogin/README.md

 ./script/build.sh
 ```

 Before running the example, first you must start a mock blockchain.
-From the `universal-login-example` directory run the following command:
+From the `universal-login-relayer` directory run the following command:
 ```sh
 yarn ganache:start
 ```

-then deploy ens contracts and start relayer, from new console in the `universal-login-example` directory type:
+then deploy ens contracts and start relayer, from new console in the `universal-login-relayer` directory type:
 ```sh
 yarn ens:deploy
 yarn relayer:start